-The proposed General Plan Amendment from General Industrial to High-Density Residential (36 to 80 units per acre) would allow residential development of the 1020 Terra

-Bella Avenue property for the proposed 100% affordable project.
-The High-Density Residential Land Use Designation is the highest-density, purely residential land use designation in the General Plan and would accommodate the proposed project with a State Density Bonus request.
+The proposed General Plan Amendment from General Industrial to High-Density Residential (36 to 80 units per acre) would allow residential development of the 1020 Terra Bella Avenue property for the proposed 100% affordable project.
+The High-Density Residential Land Use Designation is the highest-density, purely residential land use designation in the General Plan and would accommodate the proposed project with a State Density Bonus request as discussed later in this Study Session report.